ijeomaemeruwa/ijeomaemeruwa/README.md

 <img src="ijeomaemeruwa.gif" alt="ijeoma emeruwa gif" />

-I'm a self taught software developer who enjoys creating an accessible and optimized experience on the web.
-I love design and an aesthetically pleasing user interface.
+I'm a self taught front end software developer who enjoys creating an accessible and optimized user experience on the web and mobile devices.
+I love everything design and an aesthetically pleasing user interface.
 Currently getting involved in open source, technical writing and a few back end technologies (Node, Express and SQL).

-When I'm not geeking away on the web, you would find me thoroughly enjoying myself in a restaurant with great food :herb:
+When I'm not geeking away on the web, you would find me thoroughly enjoying myself in a restaurant with great food :herb: or reading historical events.

 ---